Sudhanshu-Ambastha/Combined-Disease-Prediction-Bot/README.md

 - [Heart Disease Prediction Bot](https://github.com/Sudhanshu-Ambastha/Heart-Disease-Prediction-Bot)
 - [Diabetes Prediction Bot](https://github.com/Sudhanshu-Ambastha/Diabetes-Prediction-Bot)

 Feel free to explore the individual repositories for detailed information on each bot.

+Happy predicting! 🤖💙

+## Troubleshooting
 If you have any questions or suggestions, please don't hesitate to reach out.

-Happy predicting! 🤖💙
+## Author
+Sudhanshu Ambastha